rderooy/dosbox-x-wiki/Guide:Installing-DOS-2-3.md.md

 - For DOS 2.x
   - The maximum partition size depends on the OEM version, and should be 16 or 32MB using a FAT12 filesystem.
 - For DOS 3.00-3.21
-  - The maximum partition size is supposed to be 32MB, using a FAT16 filesystem, but in reality this only appears to be the case for PC-DOS 3.0 and 3.1.
+  - The maximum partition size is supposed to be 32MB, using a FAT16 filesystem, but in reality this only appears to be the case for PC DOS 3.0 and 3.1.
 Other DOS versions are in practice limited to either 31MB, or their ``FDISK`` (or equivalent) tool is simply incompatible with DOSBox-X. For this reason the below examples will use 31MB for maximum compatibility between DOS versions.
 - While it is possible to use a HDD size larger then the maximum partition size, this is not recommended as these DOS versions only support a maximum of one DOS partition per HDD.
-In effect, you will not be able to access the additional capacity from DOS, and it is therefore waisted space.
+In effect, you will not be able to access the additional capacity from DOS, and it is therefore wasted space.
 In addition the ``FDISK`` option to use the entire fixed disk for DOS gets confused if the drive is larger then 32MB, and depending on the DOS version will either overflow such that a 40MB HDD image becomes a 40-32=8MB partition, or it will create a drive that cannot be formatted.

 |DOS|OEM|Maximum partition size|Note|
 |---|---|----------------------|----|